core-explorer/blog/_posts/2025-06-09-snapshot-analysis-for-modern-c++.md

 I have implemented allocation recovery for GNU libc malloc used on GNU/Linux, the next malloc implementation I want to look at is jemalloc, which is used by FreeBSD but also as a standalone malloc implementation.

-My current implementation can find memory leaks for objects that are truly unreachable, but it does not yet identify connected components that are unreachable from local and global varaibles.
+My current implementation can find memory leaks for objects that are truly unreachable, but it does not yet identify connected components that are unreachable from local and global variables.
 I only check for what valgrind considers _definite_ memory leaks, there is also the concept of _possible_ memory leaks, which is when there is no pointer to the beginning of an allocation, but there still are pointers into the allocation with a non-zero offset.

 There is also a lot of information that can be used when comparing two snapshots of the same process:
 * Did the number of allocations or objects go up?
 Is it limited to a particular allocation size or type?